laguna colorada

 Laguna Colorada

-Laguna Colorada – meaning red lagoon or lake in Spanish – is a bright red lake in southwest Bolivia near the border of Chile and Argentina.
-Laguna Colorada Bolivia is also one of the country’s most visually striking natural areas, along with the Salar de Uyuni Salt Flats nearby.
+Laguna Colorada – meaning red lagoon in Spanish – is a bright red lake in southwest Bolivia near the border of Chile and Argentina.
+Laguna Colorada, Bolivia, is also one of the country’s most visually striking natural areas, along with the Salar de Uyuni Salt Flats nearby.

-It was nominated to be part of the Seven Natural Wonders of the World.
-This salt lake is located in the remote Altiplano (High Plains) of Bolivia, an area known for its incredible salt and mineral deposits, and soaring altitude.
+Laguna Colorada was nominated to be part of the Seven Natural Wonders of the World.
+This salt lake is located in the remote Altiplano (High Plains) of Bolivia, an area known for its incredible salt and mineral deposits and soaring altitude.

 When I say that Laguna Colorada is red, it is really red!
-I’d seen pictures before I visited myself but was shocked at just how bright red it is.
 Along the shore, even at just a few inches of depth, you can’t see through the water because of the saturated red color

 Why is Laguna Colorada Red?